mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Reference to the scene being rendered in a differentiable manner.

     Parameter ``params`` (Any):
-       An arbitrary container of scene parameters that should receive gradients.
-Typically this will be an instance of type ``mi.SceneParameters`` obtained via ``mi.traverse()``.
-However, it could also be a Python list/dict/object tree (DrJit will traverse it to find all parameters).
-Gradient tracking must be explicitly enabled for each of these parameters using ``dr.enable_grad(params['parameter_name'])`` (i.e.
+       An optional container of scene parameters that should receive gradients.
+       This argument isn't optional when computing forward mode derivatives.
+It should be an instance of type ``mi.SceneParameters`` obtained via ``mi.traverse()``.
+Gradient tracking must be explicitly enabled on these parameters using ``dr.enable_grad(params['parameter_name'])`` (i.e.
        ``render()`` will not do this for you).
 Furthermore, ``dr.set_grad(...)`` must be used to associate specific gradient values with parameters if forward mode derivatives are desired.
+When the scene parameters are derived from other variables that have gradient tracking enabled, gradient values should be propagated to the scene parameters by calling ``dr.forward_to(params, dr.ADFlag.ClearEdges)`` before calling this
+       function.

     Parameter ``sensor`` (``int``, ``mi.Sensor``):
         Specify a sensor or a (sensor index) to render the scene from a